-If you don’t want to spend too much money and want a basic kids starter guitar you should have a look at some of the First Act Discovery guitars that are available.
-They are toy guitars that don’t have the best sound quality, but they come in lots of bright kid friendly colors with characters that kids love.
-First Act Discovery children’s guitars come in either a 6 string or a 4 string option.
-For a toddler you will probably want to look at their 4 string models because they will be smaller and easier for your child to hold.
+If you don’t want to spend too much money and want a basic kids starter guitar, you should have a look at some of the First Act Discovery guitars that are available.
+They are toy guitars that don’t have the best sound quality, but they come in lots of bright kid-friendly colors with characters that kids love.
+First Act Discovery children’s guitars come in either a six string or a four string option.
+For a toddler, you will probably want to look at their four string models because they will be smaller and more manageable for your child to hold.
 Learn more here.

 Loog Mini Guitar

-Loog guitars are beautiful, nicely constructed, high quality small guitars that are designed for kids as young as three to be easy to play.
-They only have 3 strings, so kids won’t get overwhelmed with trying to figure out how to play 6 strings.
+Loog guitars are beautiful, nicely constructed, high-quality small guitars that are designed for kids as young as three to be easy to play.
+They only have three strings, so kids won’t get overwhelmed with trying to figure out how to play six strings.
 The other great thing about these guitars is the neck is very slim, so it is easy for kids to move their fingers around and play cords.
-It is similar in size to a ukulele, but it tuned in standard guitar tuning so it sounds like a normal guitar.
+It is similar in size to a ukulele, but it tuned in standard guitar tuning, so it sounds like a regular guitar.
 The Loog Mini guitar comes with flash cards and an app that helps kids learn to play.

 Cordoba C1M 1/4 Size

 If you are looking for a serious guitar that is a little higher quality, a popular option is the Cordoba C1M.
 The C1M is a replacement for the very popular Protégé C1 by Cordoba.
-It is higher end 1/4 size design, it is light and has a lovely rosette that adds to the look of th guitar.
-Be aware that it isn’t cheap, it usually falls somewhere in the $140-$160 price range, so I would only consider this guitar if you or your child is very serious about learning and is able to take care of it.
+It is higher end 1/4 size design; it is light and has a lovely rosette that adds to the look of the guitar.
+Be aware that it isn’t cheap, it usually falls somewhere in the $140-$160 price range, so I would only consider this guitar if you or your child is very serious about learning and can take care of it.
 Learn more.